stakaishi/Test-of-github-txt-01/README.md

-# test of github txt 01  　-　readme　-
+# Test of github txt 01  　-　readme　-

 This is test of github.  jun 28 2015.